Quarantined! Examining the Effects of a Community-Wide Moderation Intervention on Reddit: Methods

 \subsection{RQ2: Influx of New Users}

 For each time window \textit{w}, we defined \textit{new users} as those users who had never posted on the subreddit before \textit{w}.
 To distinguish new from preexisting users, we set aside a buffer period of three time windows (30 days) for which we did not compute new users.
 We collected all unique users who posted in the first three time windows in a set \textit{seenUsers}.
 Starting from the fourth time window, we collected unique users in each time window, \textit{currentUsers(w)}, and curated new users in that window, \textit{newUsers(w)}, by compiling those users who were not in \textit{seenUsers} (i.e., \textit{newUsers(w)} is the set difference, \textit{currentUsers(w)} $-$ \textit{seenUsers}).
 We iterated through each subsequent time window, adding new users seen in that window to the set \textit{seenUsers} (i.e., \textit{seenUsers} = \textit{seenUsers} $\cup$ \textit{newUsers(w)}).
 Posting on TRP or TD is a strong indicator of participation, compared to users just ``lurking''~\cite{buntain2014identifying} or viewing content; posts are also more reliable and easier to track.
+Note that this analysis operates on a different timescale than our other analyses because of the initial buffer period reserved to identify new users.